 Once in Hpa-An, you have two options to get to Zwegabin: rent a motorbike or get a tuktuk driver to take you there.
 If you opt for a driver, it might be a good idea to arrange a pick-up time the following day.

-The start of the trail is reasonably easy to find from the buddha garden.
-Once you're on the path you'll encounter steps, and steep inclines.
+The start of the trail is reasonably easy to find from the Buddha garden.
+Once you're on the path you'll encounter steps and steep inclines.

-For those who are reasonably in fit, it'll take about 2 hours to complete but could take considerably longer if you take a lot of breaks.
+For those who are reasonably fit, it'll take about 2 hours to complete but could take considerably longer if you take a lot of breaks.

 The trail does have monkeys, which will steal any food or anything else that interests them.
 You'll want to keep things secure in packs just in case.